openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 .. _ADR on Redis streams Event Bus: https://github.com/openedx/event-bus-redis/blob/main/docs/decisions/0002-redis-streams-based-event-bus.rst

-.. _ADR on External event bus and Django Signal events: https://openedx-events.readthedocs.io/en/latest/decisions/0004-external-event-bus-and-django-signal-events.html
-.. _ADR on External Event Schema Format: https://openedx-events.readthedocs.io/en/latest/decisions/0005-external-event-schema-format.html
-.. _ADR on Event Schema Serialization and Evolution: https://openedx-events.readthedocs.io/en/latest/decisions/0006-event-schema-serialization-and-evolution.html

 .. note:: All decisions related to Open edX Events where the event bus key components are implemented will now be documented and made publicly available through the Architectural Decision Records (ADRs) in the `openedx-events <https://github.com/openedx/openedx-events>`_ repository.
-For more details, refer to the :doc:`Open edX Events ADRs <openedx-events:decisions/index>`.
+For more details, refer to the :ref:`Open edX Events ADRs <openedx-events:ADRs>`.

 Consequences
 ************